 How do I enhance the sectors of Pa Qua to better support my success in those areas?

 By using Classical form Feng Shui, I work with a formula and an analysis that uses a combination of the direction the house faces, when it was built, the date people moved in, and the dates of major renovations.
 Based on these calculations, the Pa Qua sectors are linked to various elements, specific to your home.
 So, if you need Earth in a particular sector of your home that could translate to colors yellow, taupe, beige, brown and neutrals.
 It might be adding something decoratively like Italian pottery, or choosing granite or marble floors instead of wood.
 Additionally, I’ll look at each individual in the household and what directions are best for them to sit and lie in bed at night, using a formula based on the person’s birthdate.
-For a first-hand look on how this works, check out the article on my client Teresa Lawrence’s home.
+For a first-hand look on how this works, check out the article on our client Teresa’s home.

 Are there various schools of Feng Shui?
 And if so, why do you practice Classical Form Feng Shui?

 There are about 12 styles of Feng Shui all together.
 The reason that I practice Classical Form Feng Shui is that I like the accuracy of using time in space.
 Just as we change over time as people, why would we think that our homes/space would stand still?
 Classical Form Feng Shui supports the changes and evolution of a home overtime.

 This certainly sounds interesting, but how it did all begin?

 Feng Shui began some 3,000 years ago by the wise masters of the time.
 They were the wise people who paid attention to the land.
 Some people would call them mystics or shamans.
 These original Feng Shui Masters passed their knowledge and information from master to student.